 Computational Finance MSCF Business

-You will learn about the inner workings of the financial markets through your summer internship, returning to the program in the fall with a much better sense of the full-time position you wish to pursue.
+You will learn about the inner workings of the financial markets through your required summer internship, returning to the program in the fall with a much better sense of the full-time position you wish to pursue.
 Recruiter interest in our students is strong and our career counselors will work closely with you to assist you in the internship search.
-Over the last five years, 98% of our students have obtained internships, the great majority in the United States.
+Over the last three years, 100% of our students have obtained internships.
+Of those, 87% have been in the United States.
+63% of MSCF Students in 2019 received return full-time offers following their Summer Internship.

 & Algorithmic Trading